OUR IMPACT

 WE DON'T WASTE:

-The Foundation played a critical role in establishing We Don’t Waste during its startup period.
-We Don’t Waste picks up and distributes unused food from venues, events, caterers, restaurants and major food distributors and delivers the products to community-based non-profits in the downtown Denver community to address poverty and children.
+Grant funds will be used towards expenses associated with picking up and distributing unused food from venues, events, caterers, restaurants and major food distributors and the delivery of products to community-based non-profits in the downtown Denver community to address poverty for food-insecure families and individuals in downtown Denver.
 Learn more.